Tourism in Mozambique: History

+Traditional wooden fishing boat on the sandy shoreline of Bazaruto Island, Mozambique.

 Despite its tourism assets and its proximity to South Africa, one of the world's top tourist destinations, Mozambique has the lowest tourist numbers of all its neighbours except Malawi.
 Tourism was a very profitable industry in the pre-independence period.
 Rhodesians and South Africans visited Beira and Mozambique's southern beaches.
 Gorongosa National Park, halfway between Zimbabwe and Beira was a large tourist attraction.